-I understand the appeal–I really do.
+I understand the appeal of resolutions.
+I really do.
 A “brand new you” sounds so refreshing, so purifying, so much more….acceptable than the “old you”.
 A clean start at the beginning of the year, just like “clean food” has a shiny and hopeful appeal and pleasing aesthetic.

 Focusing on losing weight, eating less carbs, going to the gym daily, provide a distraction to the painful truth: being an adult these days is not for the thin-skinned.

-- Instead of grabbing your phone before you get out of bed, take five minutes, do some simple abdominal breathing, and frame your day with calmness.
+- Rather than grabbing your phone before you get out of bed, take five minutes, do some simple abdominal breathing, and frame your day with calmness.

 - Instead of seeing meals as another task to complete, use your meal as a time to unplug, and savor your food.
 Consider it a micro vacation.
 Adding a little gratitude makes food taste even better.

 As a replacement for being overly concerned about the nutritional value of every food, focus instead on eating in a calm state.
 Your body can’t metabolize nutrients when it’s stressed.